 The game is pretty far.
-Closed alpha is currently in progress, closed beta on December 2021, and public early access on Steam as early as March 2022.
+Closed beta is currently in progress and public early access on Steam is planned for 31st of May 2022.

 What platforms are you gonna release for?

 Our primary focus is to release for Windows PCs.
-We have several reports that game works fine on Linux (Proton), and we are exploring MacOS and Linux platforms too.
+We have several reports that game works fine on Linux (Proton), and we are exploring MacOS.
 Release on consoles is currently not planned but this may change.